gordon-cousins-pw/pension_guidance/content/work_out_income.md

 - work out the tax you’ll pay on your retirement income
 - think about how long your money will need to last

-^If you decide you won’t have enough to live on after you retire, you could look at ways to [increase your retirement income](making-money-last)^
+^If you decide you won’t have enough to live on after you retire, you could look at ways to [increase your retirement income](making-money-last).^

 ## Find out how much you'll need